AdobeDocs/marketo.en/help/marketo/getting-started/what-is-marketo.md

 ## Do I have to wait until setup is finished to learn? {#do-i-have-to-wait-until-setup-is-finished-to-learn}

 Nope!
-We made a [bunch of easy tutorials](/help/marketo/getting-started/quick-wins.md) to get you started.
-They will take about an hour.
-You can start right away.
+We made a bunch of easy tutorials.
+[Get started here](/help/marketo/getting-started/quick-wins/get-set-up-and-add-a-person.md).
+They should take about an hour.
+You can start any time.

 ## Why am I still asking questions? {#why-am-i-still-asking-questions}